 From here you will reach many other bus stops which will connect you to other areas of the island.

 If you prefer to take a taxi, it costs just between €10-15 depending on the time of day.
 It’s also possible to organise a private transfer here.

 If you don’t have any luggage on you, walking is another option, as it only takes around 25-30 minutes to reach the center of the Old Town on foot.

 The port in Corfu is located about a 10-minute drive from the Old Town, and here you can also find local buses to take you to numerous points across the island.

 You have a few different options to help you get from place to place during your time in Corfu.
 The option that I’d personally recommend is to rent a car.

 If you’re a driver and have an adequate amount of money to put toward your trip, this will be your best option.
 You can browse options on Rentalcars.com which aggregates prices for a number of companies.

-If you’re not wanting to spend a large amount of money to rent a car, here enters the quintessential way to get around a Greek island; a motorcycle.
+If you’re wanting to keep costs lower while in Greece and don’t want to spend a large amount of money to rent a car, here enters the quintessential way to get around a Greek island; a motorcycle.